 Banata

-Complete reference for every environment variable used by Banata Auth — Convex backend, Next.js frontend, and OAuth providers.
+Complete reference for every environment variable you need when self-hosting Banata Auth with Convex and Next.js.

-Banata Auth uses environment variables in two separate runtimes for self-hosting: the Convex backend (server-side) and the Next.js frontend.
-It's important to set each variable in the right place.
+Banata Auth reads environment variables from two separate runtimes: the Convex backend (server-side) and the Next.js frontend.
+Setting each variable in the right place is essential for everything to work correctly.

 Quick Reference